Joshua-A-McGinnis/Joshua-A-McGinnis/README.md

 ### Welcome to my personal minisite!
-(Last Update: August 2023)
+(Last Update: November 2023)

 Here is a bit about me.
 I graduated with my PhD from Drexel University in the Spring of 2023.
 My advisor was J. Douglas Wright.
 I am currently an AMCS Postdoc at the University of Pennsylvania working with Yoichiro Mori and Joshua Plotkin.
 I love learning and problem solving, and I also enjoy collaborating as well as teaching the things I have learned.
 My research as a PhD student involved proving things about waves travelling through lattices made of "random" material.
-If you want to know a bit more about my research, see the papers listed below, or you can have a look at my research statement located in this repository.
+If you want to know a bit more about my research as PhD student, see below, or you can have a look at my [research statement](https://github.com/Joshua-A-McGinnis/Joshua-A-McGinnis/blob/main/ResearchStatement-McGinnis%20(1).pdf).
 For an even briefer introductory account, go [here](https://dsweb.siam.org/The-Magazine/Article/student-feature-joshua-a-mcginnis)

 I find the use of simulations especially helpful in learning, and I am hoping to use this page in the future to upload any numerical work related to my research.

 ## Waves in lattices with random material components

-Here is a link to a paper I wrote a [paper](https://www.aimsciences.org/article/doi/10.3934/dcdss.2021100)with my advisor proving the existence of travelling waves in a 1D lattice with random material components.
+Here is a link to a paper I wrote a [paper](https://www.aimsciences.org/article/doi/10.3934/dcdss.2021100) with my advisor proving the existence of traveling waves in a 1D lattice with random material components.

 I followed this up with a [2D lattice](https://onlinelibrary.wiley.com/doi/full/10.1111/sapm.12612) (the analysis was harder in the 2D case).